2025 CBSC Fellows

 CBSC Learning Retreat in D.C.

-Our fantastic class of 2022 CBSC Fellows completed their full year of work with the program. community projects.
+Our fantastic class of 2022 CBSC Fellows completed their full year of work with the program.
 The focus of the spring term was to learn skills in the CBSC course and lab while co-creating a workplan with their partners.
 This plan served as the roadmap for the full time summer practicum, a ten week full time field-based implementation experience beginning late May 2022.
 Each fellow and team adapted to real world circumstances and kept the partners’ end goals in mind as they worked to deliver relevant and substantial outcomes.

 The CBSC was excited to work in partnership with We Love Buford Highway and the Cross Keys Sustainable Neighborhoods Initiative (CKSNI) supporting small businesses and documenting priorities for the Buford Highway communities.
 A team of three fellows executed a multi-prong strategy aimed at providing a full picture of the needs and challenges of small businesses along Buford Highway.
 The four components of their work included the creation of an up to date comprehensive business directory, identifying the experiences of small businesses via surveys and in person conversations and providing recommendations grounded in these current conditions.
 Comments from the thirty-nine attendees for their final presentation of work included noting that the CBSC “supports work important to advance community efforts” and “where their project leads is where we (the community) can continue”.